Kazakhstan: Ethnic groups

-The 2009 population estimate is 6.8% higher than the population reported in the last census from January 1999.
-The decline in population that began after 1989 has been arrested and possibly reversed.
-Men and women make up 48.3% and 51.7% of the population, respectively.

-Ethnic groups

-As of 2025, ethnic Kazakhs are 71.3% of the population and ethnic Russians are 14.6%.
+As of 2026 ethnic Kazakhs are 71.5% of the population and ethnic Russians are 14.4%.
 The ethnic Russian population has significantly declined since the breakup of the Soviet Union.
-Other groups include Tatars (1.1%), Ukrainians (1.8%), Uzbeks (3.3%), Germans (1.1%), Uyghurs (1.5%), Azerbaijanis, Dungans, Turks, Koreans, Poles, and Lithuanians.
+Other groups include Tatars (1.1%), Ukrainians (1.8%), Uzbeks (3.4%), Germans (1.1%), Uyghurs (1.5%), Azerbaijanis, Dungans, Turks, Koreans, Poles, and Lithuanians.
 Some minorities such as Ukrainians, Koreans, Volga Germans, Chechens, Meskhetian Turks, and Russian political opponents of the regime, had been deported to Kazakhstan in the 1930s and 1940s by Josef Stalin.
 Some of the largest Soviet labour camps (Gulag) existed in the country.